 Note: Depending on the settings on your profiler and in the software, you may have to initialize the profiler.
 The software will let you know when this is necessary.
 To initialize the profiler, connect it with the supplied cable to the computer, and turn on the power.
 Click OK when the software displays the message that the initialization was successful.

 Click the Profile Start button (green traffic light).

-Once the Verification Profile is complete, the profiler has downloaded the profile data that meets Virtual Profile criteria, the software will display the dialog box shown below: (See Figure 63.)
+Once the Verification Profile is complete, the profiler has downloaded the profile data that meets Virtual Profile criteria, the software will display the dialog box shown below: